 Despite improvements in the economy, many Americans are falling behind on the road to retirement, with 55% of preretirees in only “fair” or “poor” shape to completely cover essential expenses like housing, health care, and food in their golden years.
 This puts Americans as a group in the “yellow zone,” although there is wide variation within income and age groups.
-This is according to the newly-introduced Retirement Preparedness Measure (RPM) that is part of Fidelity Investments’ latest Retirement Savings Assessment.
+This is according to the Retirement Preparedness Measure (RPM) that is part of Fidelity Investments’ latest Retirement Savings Assessment.

 “The average household will be in retirement for 25 years or more,” says John Sweeney, executive vice president of Retirement and Investing Strategies at Fidelity Investments.
 “Fidelity’s analysis indicates that a majority may not be adequately preparing for those years.
 The good news is there are steps people can take, no matter their age or income, to help improve their retirement readiness, and get towards ‘green.’
 But the time to act is now.”

-Fidelity’s new RPM score provides a single retirement readiness measure that enables easy comparisons across generations and income levels.
+Fidelity’s RPM score provides a single retirement readiness measure that enables easy comparisons across generations and income levels.
 The score is based on real worker data from Fidelity’s 2013 Retirement Savings Assessment, an extensive survey of more than 2,200 households that is then analyzed using Fidelity’s financial modeling engine.1

 “We believe a goal-centered approach provides a clear picture of the state of America’s retirement readiness,” says Sweeney.
 “We ran more than 2,200 retirement income plans from a cross-section of the population against our planning models to see how well Americans are positioned to cover estimated retirement expenses, and how they might do better.
 We hope that by educating people we can motivate them to actions that lead to success.”

-The new measure places preretirees into four categories on the retirement preparedness spectrum, which are linked to a numeric range (the higher, the better):
+The measure places preretirees into four categories on the retirement preparedness spectrum, which are linked to a numeric range (the higher, the better):

 █ Red: Poor (less than 65).
 Not on track to sufficiently cover all essential retirement expenses in a down market.
 Significant adjustments to planned lifestyle are likely.